 Our courses are practice based, motivational and inspiring.
 Participants receive a robust and effective learning experience which helps them learn new information and skills and reflect on, develop and enhance their existing practice.
-Our clients include social care, health, education, early years’ services, youth services, the police, probation, voluntary services, charitable organisations, and two national regulatory ombudsmen.
-We also work in partnership with organisations such as NSPCC, Basis Yorkshire, several Local Safeguarding Children Boards, Local Authorities, Educational establishments including Multi-Academy Trusts and private companies.
+Our clients include local authorities, health, education, early years’ services, the police, voluntary services, charitable organisations, commercial businesses and two national regulatory ombudsmen.
+We work with a number of learning establishments, including Multi Academy Trusts and Universities.
+We also work in partnership with organisations such as NSPCC, Basis Yorkshire, local and central government.

 Our training and consultancy starts from the core principles of helping our clients develop best professional standards that focus on achieving positive outcomes; and developing innovative ways of delivering services that makes a difference to the families and children that they work with.
 We have a consistently high evaluation record, with many clients returning to us year after year for further training and consultancy services.
 Take a look at our testimonial page to see what some of our clients have said about us.